CodyNicholson/Frontend_Web_Development_Notes/Intro_to_HTML_and_CSS/creatingFrameworks.md

 Creating a framework is easy since you can divide like this

-If you want to display two elements and exagerate one of them, you can use "col-md-8" for the exagerated one and "col-md-4" for the other so they display side-by-side but one of them will be twice as large as the other
+If you want to display two elements and exaggerate one of them, you can use "col-md-8" for the exaggerated one and "col-md-4" for the other so they display side-by-side but one of them will be twice as large as the other